 Exposure to trauma reminder: A disproportionate psychophysiological response to trauma cues is integral to the clinical definition of PTSD.
 To model this component of PTSD, a stimulus that is not intrinsically threatening, yet acts as a clear-cut reminder of the traumatic stressor, will be employed.
 The behavioral outcome measure that we found reliable and valid is the freezing behavior (duration of immobility) of the rodent placed on the unused litter.
 As freezing behavior indicates a sense of immediate threat and intense fear, and as this behavior was engendered by a neutral reminder 7–8 days (or more) after stress exposure implies that a memory-related process and contextual association of the stimulus must have occurred.

-We will use the "Cut-off Behavioral Criteria" (Fig. 1) to classify individual animals according to their individual patterns of responses to various manipulations.
+We will use the "Cut-off Behavioral Criteria" (Figure 1) to classify individual animals according to their individual patterns of responses to various manipulations.
 Such a classification will enable us to correlate the behavioral effects on the whole (individual) organism with underlying biomolecular and physiological parameters.

 Stereotaxic surgeries: Rats will be anesthetized with isoflurane (using an anesthesia machine) and placed in a stereotaxic apparatus.
 Erythromycin eye ointment will protect the eyes.
 The scalp will be cut along the midline to expose the skull.
 The rat skull will be adjusted under a microscope to ensure it is horizontal.
 Small holes will be drilled into the skull for virus injection.
 After carefully removing the dura, the specific viruses will be injected into the target brain regions (See each experiment).